SrParavel/health-profile/README.md

 			<table>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/astro.config.mjs'>astro.config.mjs</a></b></td>
-				<td>Configure Astro project with React and Tailwind CSS integrations for seamless development and styling.</td>
+				<td>- Configures Astro project to integrate React and Tailwind CSS via Vite, enhancing the development environment and enabling seamless usage of these technologies within the project<br>- This file plays a crucial role in defining the project's configuration settings, ensuring efficient integration and utilization of the specified tools.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/package-lock.json'>package-lock.json</a></b></td>
-				<td>- The code file provided in the risk-app/package-lock.json directory of the project serves the purpose of managing dependencies and ensuring version consistency for the "health-profile" application<br>- It plays a crucial role in specifying the required packages and their versions, thereby facilitating a stable and reliable environment for the project's execution.</td>
+				<td>- The code file provided in `risk-app/package-lock.json` is crucial for managing dependencies and ensuring version consistency within the "health-profile" project<br>- It plays a key role in specifying the required packages and their versions, contributing to the overall stability and functionality of the codebase architecture.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/tsconfig.json'>tsconfig.json</a></b></td>
-				<td>- Configures TypeScript settings for strict type checking and JSX support in the project, extending a predefined configuration<br>- Includes type definitions and all files except 'dist' for compilation<br>- Enables JSX with React syntax and imports from 'react'.</td>
+				<td>- Configures TypeScript settings for strict type checking and JSX support, extending a predefined configuration<br>- Includes type definitions and all files except 'dist'<br>- Configured to use React JSX syntax and import source.</td>
 			</tr>
 			<tr>
 				<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/tailwind.config.js'>tailwind.config.js</a></b></td>